* China to cut tariffs on consumer product imports

 U.S. President Donald Trump is set to visit China next week, with the trade relationship expected to be a major topic of discussion.

 "A trade surplus that is too large has a negative impact on Chinese people's enjoyment of national wealth.
-Only by reducing the trade surplus can Chinese people feel a greater sense of gratification," said Ministry of Commerce Vice Minister Fu Ziying.
+Only by reducing the trade surplus can Chinese people feel a greater sense of gratification," said Ministry of Commerce Vice Minister Fu Ziying told reporters.

 China will lower import tariffs on consumer products, encourage banks to expand import financing, and increase imports of advanced technological equipment and key components, said Wang Bingnan, another vice commerce minister.